jrcking/uncertainty_ET2D/README.md

 # uncertainty_ET2D
 Scripts for simulations in uncertainty paper.
+Requires installation of Dedalus3, and some python.

 Modify *unc_params.py* to set parameters as desired.